nawaf133/smart-file-organizer/README.md

 pip install -r requirements.txt

-Create a .env file in the project root:

-DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE

-Run the bot:
+Run the program:

-python bot.py
+python organizer.py --path "/Your/Folder/Path" --method "type"

-💡 Make sure Python 3.9+ is installed on your system for full functionality.
+💡 Tip: Python 3.9+ is required.

 🖥 Supported Platforms

+Windows, macOS, Linux

-Local directories on your system
+Local directories

-Cloud storage links (optional, if integrated)
+Cloud storage (optional integration)

-Discord channels (downloads or attachments)

 🧾 Ownership & License

 Developed and maintained by @_I42

-Licensed under the MIT License – free to use and modify, but original credit must remain.
+Licensed under the MIT License – Free to use, modify, and distribute.
+Original credit must remain.

 🎯 Notes

-Users must have DMs enabled to receive notifications.

-Large folders may take longer depending on number of files.
+Large directories may take longer depending on file count

-All operations are logged and optionally reversible for safety.
+Operations are logged for safety and can be optionally reversed

+Custom rules allow full control over file organization

+🚀 Screenshot / Demo (Optional)

+Add screenshots or GIFs showing the program in action for a professional touch.

-Made with ❤️ for simple, efficient, and practical file organization on Discord.
+Made with ❤️ for clean, efficient, and practical file organization.